shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Mudrich frowned.
 "I guess you tried this already?"

-"Yeah and I'm still a cat."
+"Yeah, and I'm still a cat."

 "Ok, well let's get you back to your workshop to figure this out.
 I'm sure there's something there we could use."